 National Climate Outlook

-The Bureau of Meteorology has indicated that the 2025–26 La Niña continues to weaken, with ea surface temperatures in the central tropical Pacific are now close to the neutral ENSO range and atmospheric indicators also show a general easing of the La Niña pattern.
+The Bureau of Meteorology has indicated that the 2025–26 La Niña continues to weaken, with sea surface temperatures in the central tropical Pacific now close to the neutral ENSO range and atmospheric indicators also show a general easing of the La Niña pattern.
 These recent changes in the tropical Pacific are consistent with model forecasts, which for some months have indicated a general easing of La Niña during the latter part of the 2025–26 summer.
-All models, including the Bureau's indicate a continued warming in the tropical Pacific with a neutral ENSO state favoured through to at least late autumn.
+All models, including the Bureau's, indicate a continued warming in the tropical Pacific with a neutral ENSO state favoured through to at least late autumn.
 Some models suggest the possibility of El Niño development from June.
 The negative Southern Annular Mode (SAM) event is currently neutral and is forecast to remain neutral until autumn.
-Similar, the Indian Ocean Dipole (IOD) event is currently neutral, and is likely to remain neutral until autumn 2026
+Similar, the Indian Ocean Dipole (IOD) event is currently neutral, and is likely to remain neutral until autumn 2026.

 The most recent rainfall outlook for March 2026 provided by the Bureau of Meteorology indicates that most of Australia is more likely to see below median to median rainfall, with parts of northern Australia more likely to see above median falls.